KAQ-141/blue_carbon/README.md

 © 2025 **Team CarbonChain** — All rights reserved.

-This project, **CarbonChain**, including its concept, design, source code, architecture, and associated materials, is the **intellectual property of Team CarbonChain**, developed exclusively for the **Smart India Hackathon 2025**.
+This project, **CarbonChain**, including its concept, design, source code, architecture, and associated materials, is the **intellectual property of Team Codevengers**, developed exclusively for the **Smart India Hackathon 2025**.

 Unauthorized copying, distribution, or reproduction of any part of this project in any form — including design elements, architecture diagrams, text, or source code — without express written permission from the creators is strictly prohibited.